Daniel-Brum/Unity-Style-Guide/README.md

 # Unity Style Guide

 This article contains ideas for setting up a projects structure and a naming convention for scripts and assets in Unity.
+It is derived from [justinwasilenko's](https://github.com/justinwasilenko/Unity-Style-Guide) Unity Style Guide.

 <a name="toc"></a>
 ## Table of Contents